|OVERVIEW: BEST RINNING SHOE BRANDS OF 2018||OVERVIEW|

 Nike doesn’t necessarily qualify on this list for their great (actually non-existent) return program or their dedication to giving back to their local communities.
 But what they lack in any sort of commitment to being a better company on those metrics, they make up for in pure production quality across the board.

 Nike has always been (and continues to be) one of the top shoemakers in the world, and according to dozens of annual roundup lists — as well as thousands of positive Amazon reviews — the company looks to be firing on all cylinders when it comes to their running shoe division.
 The Flyknit line, in particular, has proven to be a massive hit among serious runners, providing the cushioning and firmness that runners crave while simultaneously weighing out to being one of the lightest shoes ever produced in the history of the sport.
+Year after year, Nike continuously develops the running performance of their products, such as with the Vaporfly NEXT% line which provides energy return to help drive forward momentum while running.
 Nike may not ever go down as the friendliest company in the history books, but their contributions to innovation and design in running shoes simply can’t be ignored.

 Other Running Shoe Brands to Consider